hashgraph/hedera-services/platform-sdk/docs/base/base.md

 ## Structure and best practices in the rest of the repository

-Platform Base defines a lot of patterns and best practices for the modules.
-The team sees it as a good idea to follow the same pattern in the rest of the repository.
-Therefore, the Platform Base team tries to help all other colleagues to have a great structure and module definition in the complete repository.
+Platform Base works to ensure that all modules within its scope our responsibility are well designed and serve as examples of best practice.
+To this end we define patterns and recommended practices, create well defined issues, and conduct high quality pull request review.
+All modules in Platform Base declare the absolute minimum external dependencies so that modules are more widely usable.
-Here the team creates issues and pull requests to help all the other teams to have a great structure as well.
+Where necessary Platform Base will create issues and submit pull requests to improve design throughout the entire system, and to continually minimize external dependencies.
-Next to that the Platform Base team tries to remove as many external dependencies as possible to make it easier for all other teams to use the modules.
-Here the team again creates issues and pull requests to remove external dependencies and replace them with internal modules in all modules of the repository.

 ## Documentations